OpenDive/SuiKit/README.md

 ## Credits

-Credit goes to [The Sui Foundation](https://sui.io) for providing the needed infrastructure for the Sui blockchain network, as well with their extensive RPC documentation.
+Credit goes to [The Sui Foundation](https://sui.io) for providing the needed infrastructure for the Sui blockchain network, as well with their extensive RPC and Sui Move documentation.

 ## License

 SuiKit is released under the MIT license.
 As well, SuiKit utilizes some code from the [web3swift package](https://github.com/web3swift-team/web3swift/) that enables functionality for SECP256K1 and BIP32 derivations.
-That following code is under the Apache 2.0 license.
+That following code is under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.txt).